waterval-project/emotext/README.md

 In the first line make a backgroud gradient in the other lines make a paragraph colored If a line have only emoticon then next paragraphs are as this color style

+ON THE FIRST LINE

+:-(_:-) Dark to Vivid

+..
+Short paragraph at the first line

+ON THE FIRST LINE AND AT THE BEGINNING OF A LINE

 :-p Random

 :-) Vivid